Alston

 How to Pronounce Alston

 Our model has identified 3 different pronunciations for the name Alston.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 76.7% confident that Alston is pronounced as AWL-stuhn.
-The next most likely pronunciation is AHL-stuhn, at 16.3% confidence.
+Our model is 76.7% confident that Alston is pronounced as AWL-stuhn, which has 2 syllables.
+The next most likely pronunciation is AHL-stuhn, at 16.3% confidence, with 2 syllables.

 AWL-stuhn (2 syllables)